bsmg/beat-saber-community-wiki/mapping/advanced-audio.md

 **Makeup gain (dB):** The amount of gain added to the processed result.
 Compared to the Compressor effect shipped with Audacity there is no *Make-up gain to 0dB after compressing* setting in this plug-in.
 However, you can easily set this to 0dB and then apply a *Normalize* effect to 0dB to the whole song and it will do the exact same processing.

 **Enable:** A handy feature with this plug-in is the `Enable` tickbox.
 It will let you play back the audio with the effect window open and adjust the settings in real time.
-Tick and untick the `Enable` tickbox to switch between processed and unprocced aound at any time while playing the song.
+Tick and untick the `Enable` tickbox to switch between processed and unprocessed sound at any time while playing the song.
 This way you can compare your changes audibly right away.

 An example of how compression affects the audio, highlighted part has been compressed at 1:3 ratio with a threshold at -30db (red line).
 ![Compression](https://i.imgur.com/6VMXy3j.png)